Building your freelance proofreader website

 Setting the foundation: what your website actually needs to do

-When someone lands on your site, they are usually not browsing for long.
+When someone lands on your site, they aren’t usually browsing for long.
 They may have come from Google, a referral, or a social media post.
 Within a few seconds they are trying to answer three questions:

 1. Can this person help with my type of document?